damienmaier/encrypted-vault/README.md

 ### Documents storage on the server
 - The server never sees the documents in clear and is not able to recover them (assuming “good” passwords).
-- If a document’s encryption key leaks, it is not possible to decrypt other documents.
+- If a document’s encryption key leaks, it does not allow to decrypt other documents.
 ### Unlocking the vault
 - Before accessing the vault, the client needs to authenticate.
 Two people out of n need to gather to access the vault.
 The process is the following:
     1. The company sends its company name to the server.